Where To Stay In George Town When You Visit Penang

 The Best Areas To Stay In George Town

-The good life isn’t always about swanky eateries and fancy seaside resorts.
+The good life isn’t always about expensive eateries and fancy seaside resorts.

-You can enjoy the charm of old Penang with its eclectic mix of the old and modern in refurbished heritage buildings.
+You can enjoy the charm of old Penang with its eclectic mix of the ancient and modern in refurbished heritage buildings.

 Visiting the older sections of George Town is like visiting wonders of the world where time stands still – in a city founded in 1786.